vit0rr/portfolio/data/blog/en/difference-between-state-event.md

 ### The logic inside React components

-_Code examples are imported from [here](https://beta-reactjs-org-git-effects-fbopensource.vercel.app/learn/synchronizing-with-effects)._
+_This article is based on and has code examples imported from [here](https://beta-reactjs-org-git-effects-fbopensource.vercel.app/learn/synchronizing-with-effects)._

 You need to be familiar with two types of logic: